ARGENTINIAN AIRCRAFT

 Plate 14

 An Argentine A-4C conducting in-flight refuelling during the war.
 Note the yellow panels to act as an identification against attacks by friendly AAA.
 Note the light grey and Khaki camouflage scheme applied to A-4Cs from air base Río Gallegos.
 Photograph taken by a crew member on the KC-130 Hercules that was supplying the fuel.
+Public domain.

 Plate 15